The Theology of Paul

 (3) The meaning of Bible words cannot be determined from what Christian tradition says they mean or dictionaries of the English language, but from their usage in Israelite culture.
 Paul's manner of expression is thoroughly Hebraic.
 (See my web article The Jewish New Testament.)

-(4) Our understanding and conclusions about Paul's theology must be based on what Paul actually said and not what Christianity later reinterpreted him to say.
+(4) Our understanding and conclusions about Paul's theology must be based on what Paul actually said and not what later Christian scholars reinterpreted him to say.

 (5) Paul's instructions for morality and ethics, as well as congregational life, are still authoritative as the Word of God and not subject to cultural reinterpretation.